albinvar/smart-lock-uno/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project 🚀

-Smart Lock Uno is a versatile and reliable prototype for a secure access control system.
-Built with Arduino Uno and Python.
+Smart Lock Uno is a simple, versatile and reliable prototype for a secure access control system which is built with Arduino Uno and Python.
 With its modular design and open-source code, Smart Lock Uno provides a starting point for young innovators  to build their own customized access control solutions.
 Smart Lock Uno offers a flexible and affordable way to manage access control.

 This project is an open source implementation of a smart lock that allows users to unlock a door using three different authentication methods: